Physical Meaning of Neumann and Robin Boundary Conditions for the Schr\"odinger Equation: Introduction

+The answer to our question is well known in the Dirichlet case: If we assume $\Omega$ to be in an infinite potential well, i.e., if we set $V(x)=\infty$ for $x\notin \Omega$, then $\psi$ vanishes outside $\Omega$, including on the boundary surface, and Eq.~\eqref{D} holds.
+This applies in practice when we surround $\Omega$ by walls made of a solid material while there is an (approximate) vacuum inside $\Omega$.
+There remains the natural and non-trivial question (raised, e.g., in \cite{Neal}) under which physical circumstances the other two boundary conditions \eqref{N}, \eqref{R} apply.

+While a physical wave function is always defined everywhere in space $\RRR^d$, boundary conditions allow us to mathematically define the time evolution in the Hilbert space $L^2(\Omega,\CCC)$ instead of $L^2(\RRR^d,\CCC)$, which means that the wave functions will not even be defined outside $\Omega$.
+Mathematicians express this by saying that the Schr\"odinger Hamiltonian $-\tfrac{\hbar^2}{2m}\nabla^2+V$ together with any one of the boundary conditions \eqref{N}, \eqref{R}, \eqref{D} defines a self-adjoint operator $H$ in $L^2(\Omega,\CCC)$ \cite{Te}, and that any self-adjoint operator $H$ defines a unitary time evolution operator $U_t=\exp(-iHt/\hbar)$ \cite{sa}.
+The fact that the Neumann, Robin, and Dirichlet boundary conditions each define a unitary time evolution in $L^2(\Omega,\CCC)$ is why they are used in mathematical models (e.g., \cite{Te,BS23}).

-Our claim is that the Neumann condition \eqref{N} and the Robin condition \eqref{R} can be obtained by introducing a negative delta potential or a thin layer of huge negative potential just before the wall, as shown in Figures~\ref{fig:1} and \ref{fig:2} for $\Omega$ the negative half axis in 1 space dimension.
+Our claim here is that the Neumann condition \eqref{N} and the Robin condition \eqref{R} can be obtained by introducing a negative delta potential or a thin layer of huge negative potential just before a Dirichlet wall, as shown in Figure~\ref{fig:1} for $\Omega$ the negative half axis in 1 space dimension, and as expressed by means of formulas in Eq.s \eqref{V1} and \eqref{V2} below.

+The mathematical wave function, defined only in the region $\Omega$, is related to the physical wave function $\psi$, defined everywhere in space $\RRR^d$, as follows.
+To make the outside of $\Omega$ inaccessible to the particle, the strategy is to create a very high potential outside $\Omega$, or an infinite potential in an idealized description, which (as mentioned) leads to $\psi=0$ outside $\Omega$, and by continuity also $\psi=0$ on the boundary (the Dirichlet condition \eqref{D}).
+This might make it seem that Neumann and Robin conditions are physically impossible, but we show here how they are in fact possible in a certain limit, denoted in the following by $L\to 0$.
+For this demonstration, we start from the fact just explained that a Dirichlet condition \emph{can} physically be realized as the limit $V(x)\to\infty$ for $x\notin\Omega$.